COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Establishing your milk supply

-• The early first feeding is very important to establish a good milk supply
+• Early and frequent feeding is very important to establish a good milk supply

 • Watch your baby and learn their feeding cues, these tell you when your baby is hungry